 While comparing line segments from different grid lines, we can also determine what part of a line segment is exposed to the outside.
 This is a fixed amount of work each time two line segments are compared.
 Therefore this does not change the complexity of the region growing algorithm.
-Displaying the positions of all the exposed points should produce a better boundaries than simply displaying the end points of the line segments.
+Displaying the positions of all the exposed points should produce a better boundary than simply displaying the end points of the line segments.
 However, if this is still insufficient, we may further generate a smooth boundary through interpolation.
 This requires one to identify the outside neighbors of the exposed points and perform interpolation.
 This additional work is also linear in the number of grid points exposed.
 Therefore, displaying a smooth boundary also requires $\mathcal{O}(s)$ time.

-In preparation for the feature-tracking step, we convert

-a) $600 \times 600$ grid (partitioned into 32 blocks)
+In preparation for the feature-tracking step, we convert the lists of line segments back to compressed bitmaps.
+In this case, each bitmap represents the grid points belonging to one connected region.
+We have implemented a procea) 600×600 grid (partitioned into 32 blocks)

-b) $1344 \times 1344$ grid (partitioned into 256 blocks)
+b) 1344×1344 grid (partitioned into 256 blocks)